Having trouble raising finance for your business?

 The important thing to remember is that if you borrow money, always check the terms well.
 Don't borrow more than you can realistically repay.

 If someone has turned down your request for money, review why you haven't been successful.
-Perhaps you need to rethink your idea to make it a more attractive option.
+You may need to adjust your business plan or explore other options.

 For more information see business financing options - an overview.